The robusTest package: two-sample tests revisited

-The article is organised as follows: in the first section, we present the robust versions of the Pearson (see~\cite{Fi}), Kendall (see~\cite{K}) and Spearman (see~\cite{HP}) correlation tests.
+The article is organised as follows: in Section 2, we present the robust versions of the Pearson (see~\cite{Fi}), Kendall (see~\cite{K}) and Spearman (see~\cite{HP}) correlation tests.
 For completeness, we also provide in the same section the Kolmogorov-Smirnov type test of independence for continuous variables (see~\cite{BKR}).
-In the second section, we describe the test of equality of conditional variances of $X$ knowing $Y$, when $Y$ is a categorical variable with several levels.
+In Section 3, we describe the test of equality of conditional variances of $X$ knowing $Y$, when $Y$ is a categorical variable with several levels.
 This procedure is based on the James-Welch ANOVA which we briefly recall (see~\cite{J} and \cite{We2}).
-In the third section, we present the robust version of the two samples Mann-Whitney test for stochastic dominance (see~\cite{MW}).
-In the fourth section, we describes several ways to test the stochastic dominance in the case of paired two samples (see~\cite{vdv}).
-At the end of each subsection, we provide the R-functions of the {\it robusTest} package for each corrected test.
+In Section 4, we present the robust version of the two sample Mann-Whitney test for stochastic dominance (see~\cite{MW}).
+In Section 5, we describes several ways to test the stochastic dominance in the case of paired two samples (see~\cite{vdv}).
+At the end of each section or subsection, we provide the R-functions of the {\it robusTest} package for each corrected test.
 Finally, in the last section, we illustrate on a real data set the functions of the {\it robusTest} package to test the correlation, and we compare the outputs to those of the usual tests.